hth313/ladybug/doc/flags.rst

 Flag 1 is used for sign, because it is a bit just copied from the result and it signals negative result when this bit is 1.

 .. note::
    The zero flag is set to indicate that the representable part of the result is zero.
 If you add two numbers so that they produce a carry out, but the lower parts consists of only 0 bits, the zero flag is set.
 Mathematically, the result is not zero, but this is how micro processors work, numbers wrap.
-You also have the carry flag and the overflag to inspect in order to interpret a result.
+You also have the carry flag and the overflag to inspect to interpret the result.